 Geometric Partial Differential Equations

-During the academic year 1997-98, there will be a full year program in Geometric PDE at the Institute.
-Karen Uhlebeck will be in residence as Distinguished Visiting Professor for the year, and she will serve as primary organizer of the program.
+During the academic year 1997-98, there was a full year program in Geometric PDE at the Institute.
+Karen Uhlebeck was in residence as Distinguished Visiting Professor for the year, and she served as primary organizer of the program.

 The following is Karen Uhlenbeck's statement about the organization and goals of this program: